SimEarth

-SimEarth is a life simulation game, the second designed by Will Wright. and published in 1990 by Maxis.
+SimEarth: The Living Planet is a life simulation game, the second designed by Will Wright, published in 1990 by Maxis.
 In SimEarth, the player controls the development of a planet.
 English scientist James Lovelock served as an advisor and his Gaia hypothesis of planet evolution was incorporated into the game.
 Versions were made for the Macintosh, Atari ST, Amiga, IBM PC, Super Nintendo Entertainment System, Sega CD, and TurboGrafx-16.
 It was re-released for the Wii Virtual Console.
 In 1996, several of Maxis' simulation games were re-released under the Maxis Collector Series with greater compatibility with Windows 95 and differing box art, including the addition of Classics beneath the title.
 SimEarth was re-released in 1997 under the Classics label.

 Gameplay

 In SimEarth, the player can vary a planet's atmosphere, temperature, landmasses, etc., then place various forms of life on the planet and watch them evolve.
-In the “Random Planet” game setting, the game is a software toy, without any required goals.
-The big (and difficult) challenge is to evolve sentient life and an advanced civilization.
+In the "Random Planet" game setting, the game is a software toy, without any required goals.
+The big (and difficult) challenge is to evolve sentient life and an advanced civilization, culminating in that species leaving the planet in an exodus.
 The development stages of the planet can be restored and repeated, until the planet "dies" ten billion years after its creation, the estimated time when the Sun will become a red giant and kill off all of the planet's life.

-There are also eight scenarios that do have goals, the first three (Aquarium, Cambrian Earth, and Modern-day Earth) involving managing the evolution and development of Earth in different stages, the next four (Mars, Venus, Ice Planet, and Dune) involving terraforming other planets to support life, and the final scenario (Earth 2XXX) involving rescuing life and civilization on a future Earth from self-replicating robots and nuclear warfare and giving the player the option of causing a great flood to help achieve this goal.
+There are also eight scenarios that do have goals, the first three (Aquarium, Cambrian Earth, and 1990 Earth) involving managing the evolution and development of Earth in different stages, the next four (Mars, Venus, Ice Planet, and Dune) involving terraforming other planets to support life, and the final scenario (Earth 2XXX) involving rescuing life and civilization on a future Earth from self-replicating robots and nuclear warfare and giving the player the option of causing a great flood to help achieve this goal.
 In addition, there is another game mode besides Random Planet and Scenario mode, called Daisy World, where the only biome on the planet is daisies, which change their color relative to the temperature.

 The game models the Gaia hypothesis of James Lovelock (who assisted with the design and wrote an introduction to the manual), and one of the options available to the player is the simplified "Daisyworld" model.

 The player's control of the planet in the game is quite comprehensive; display panels allow the player to regulate everything from atmospheric gases, with percentages to three decimal places, to the rate of continental drift, to the rate of reproduction and mutation of lifeforms.
-In addition, the player is given options to place equipment or items that interfere with the planet's development, such as Oxygen Generators, which increase the amount of oxygen in the atmosphere, and the monolith, a take on the one found in 2001: A Space Odyssey, which aids in increasing intelligence of a lifeform through extraterrestrial contact.
+In addition, the player is given options to place equipment or items that interfere with the planet's development, such as oxygen generators, which increase the amount of oxygen in the atmosphere, and the monolith, a take on the one found in 2001: A Space Odyssey, which aids in increasing the intelligence of a lifeform through extraterrestrial influence.